shakna-israel/multilua/README.md

 Note: You can have as many Lua states as you want.
 The memory overhead is surprisingly small, and states don't interact with each other.

+Note: You don't _need_ to call `close`.
+The GC will also close it for you, if the object goes out of scope.

 ---

 ## Status